This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate Disclosure.

 - Add the egg and beat 1 minute more.

-- Add the remaining 1 3/4 cups flour and continue mixing for 5 minutes.
+- Add the remaining 1 3/4 cups (210 grams) flour and continue mixing for 5 minutes.
 If you are using a hand-held mixer, you’ll need to scrape the dough off the beaters several times.

 - After a few minutes, scrape it onto a board, wet your hands and, without drying them, knead the dough another minute or two.
-The dough should be fairly sticky.
+To be honest, the dough will be quite sticky and floppy at this point, so it's more flopping it on top of itself a few times than it is actually kneading.
+You may need to re-wet your hands to keep the dough from sticking too much.

 - Melt the remaining tablespoon of butter and brush it over the loaf.

-- When dough has risen sufficiently, make a shallow cut lengthwise down the center of the loaf (this keeps it from pulling away from the sides of the pan as it bakes), and bake it in the center of the preheated oven for about 35 minutes, until the top is firm and lightly browned.
+- Bake in the center of the preheated oven for about 35 minutes, until the top is firm and lightly browned.

 - Place the pan on a wire rack and let cool 10 minutes.

-- Remove bread from pan and cool completely on rack before slicing.
+- Remove bread from pan and cool completely on the rack before slicing.